stfc/janus-core/docs/source/developer_guide/tutorial.rst

 Adding a new Observable
 =======================

-A ``janus_core.processing.observables.Observable`` abstracts obtaining a quantity derived from ``Atoms``.
+A :class:`janus_core.processing.observables.Observable` abstracts obtaining a quantity derived from ``Atoms``.
 They may be used as kernels for input into analysis such as a correlation.

-Additional built-in observable quantities may be added for use by the ``janus_core.processing.correlator.Correlation`` class.
-These should extend ``janus_core.processing.observables.Observable`` and are implemented within the ``janus_core.processing.observables`` module.
+Additional built-in observable quantities may be added for use by the :class:`janus_core.processing.correlator.Correlation` class.
+These should extend :class:`janus_core.processing.observables.Observable` and are implemented within the :py:mod:`janus_core.processing.observables` module.

 The abstract method ``__call__`` should be implemented to obtain the values of the observed quantity from an ``Atoms`` object.
-When used as part of a ``janus_core.processing.correlator.Correlation``, each value will be correlated and the results averaged.
+When used as part of a :class:`janus_core.processing.correlator.Correlation`, each value will be correlated and the results averaged.

-As an example of building a new ``Observable`` consider the ``janus_core.processing.observables.Stress`` built-in.
+As an example of building a new ``Observable`` consider the :class:`janus_core.processing.observables.Stress` built-in.
 The following steps may be taken:

 1. Defining the observable.
 ---------------------------

 The stress tensor may be computed on an atoms object using ``Atoms.get_stress``.
 A user may wish to obtain a particular component, or perhaps only compute the stress on some subset of ``Atoms``.
-For example during a ``janus_core.calculations.md.MolecularDynamics`` run a user may wish to correlate only the off-diagonal components (shear stress), computed across all atoms.
+For example during a :class:`janus_core.calculations.md.MolecularDynamics` run a user may wish to correlate only the off-diagonal components (shear stress), computed across all atoms.

 2. Writing the ``__call__`` method.
 -----------------------------------

-In the call method we can use the base ``janus_core.processing.observables.Observable``'s optional atom selector ``atoms_slice`` to first define the subset of atoms to compute the stress for:
+In the call method we can use the base :class:`janus_core.processing.observables.Observable`'s optional atom selector ``atoms_slice`` to first define the subset of atoms to compute the stress for:

 .. code-block:: python